Callisto95/Configs/Notes/Upscayl.md

 ### Upscayl Standard

 `upscayl-standard` is a newer model, which can keep a lot of detail.
-Compared to `high-fidelity` it adds harder edges and some detail is removed.
+Compared to `high-fidelity` it adds harder edges and detail is removed.

 ### High Fidelity